 Question: Why did it take so many years to complete this project?

-Answer: Much of this project's footprint lies of private property so there are many parts to seeing it completed.
+Answer: Because much of this project’s footprint lies on private property there are many parts to seeing it completed.
 Temporary and permanent access easements must be secured just to design these projects so there are negotiations with property owners, surveys, and in some cases purchase agreements in areas that must be accessible in the future for maintenance and repairs.
 All of this takes a great deal of time.
-Then there is the fact that the designs need to be adjusted whenever there is an issue such as a detour adjustment, funding shortfall, or other unforeseen obstacles.
-Worth noting is that despite the $3,000,000 budget cap the Village of Middleburgh initially received, GOSR has provided and additional $734,723 on top of that amount to complete this project.
-Design estimates were several years old and labor and material costs have skyrocketed since they were initially proposed.
-All of these issues take time to work through, and all were unavoidable.
+Then there is the fact that the designs need to be adjusted whenever there is an issue such as a detour adjustment, funding shortfall or other unforeseen obstacle.
+Worth noting is that despite the $3,000,000 budget cap the Village of Middleburgh initially received, GOSR has provided an additional $734,723.000 on top of that amount to complete this project.
+Design estimates were several years old, and labor and material costs have skyrocketed since they were initially proposed.
+All these issues take time to work through, and all were unavoidable.